xdarked/kitbot/Q&A.md

 # [discord](https://discord.gg/93zkUCZfzQ)

-## where source code - 🤓
+## where source code
->source is not public, if it was 13 year old skids would claim it as their own
+>source is not poblic, if it was, then people would claim it as their own

 ## how did YOU(xdarked) make kitbot
 >i use/d nodejs, javascript, mineflayer, discord.js and some other stuff that i cba listing